 Understanding the types of vegetation that result and the actions that create them is important for urban plant ecology and conservation.
 While vegetation surveys in urban areas have classified vegetation communities and examined human actions on residential neighborhoods and public open space (Dana et al., 2002; Hope et al., 2003; Lehmann et al., 2014), this research has generally not been extended to other land use types including office developments and other commercial land uses (Bourne and Conway, 2014; Snep et al., 2011).
 This oversight means that there are important land uses in cities for which we lack information about the composition of vegetation communities.

-Here I examined vegetation community composition on office developments in Bellevue and Redmond, Washington, USA.
-Specifically, I was interested in 1) the types of tree and shrub communities present on office developments; 2) how these communities are related to other choices such as percent impervious surface; 3) whether socio-economic conditions or 4) development and landscaping outcomes explain observed variation in vegetation communities.
-I hypothesized that vegetation communities on office developments were heterogeneous.
+To fill this gap, I examined vegetation community composition on office developments in Bellevue and Redmond, Washington, USA.
+Specifically, I was interested in 1) the types of tree and shrub communities present on office developments; 2) how these communities are related to other choices such as percent impervious surface; 3) whether socio-economic conditions or development and landscaping outcomes explain observed variation in vegetation communities.
+I hypothesized that vegetation communities on office developments would be heterogeneous.
 I also hypothesized that neighborhood scale socio-economic variables found significant in explaining vegetation patterns on residential property were not significant on office developments (commercial property; Avolio et al., 2018; Conway, 2016; Hope et al., 2003), but that site-scale socio-economic variables were.
 Finally, I hypothesized that development and landscaping actions explain variation in tree and shrub community structure.

 I found that vegetation communities are highly variable across office developments, and that development and landscaping actions best explain this variability.
 Unlike residential property, variation in vegetation communities on office developments are explained more by development and land management actions and are not driven by neighborhood or site scale socio-economic variables.
 The observed variability in woody vegetation suggests differences in habitat quality and quantity available to other organisms within one land use and has significant implications for how urban ecologists should approach sampling site design.
 Studies using a limited number of sites per land use are potentially drawing incorrect conclusions about vegetation and habitat potential based on the distribution of vegetation communities on each land use (McIntyre et al., 2000).